-Compiler is a software which converts a program written in high level language (Source Language) to low level language (Object/Target/Machine Language).
+The compiler is software that converts a program written in a high-level language (Source Language) to a low-level language (Object/Target/Machine Language/0’s, 1’s).

 - Cross Compiler that runs on a machine ‘A’ and produces a code for another machine ‘B’.
 It is capable of creating code for a platform other than the one on which the compiler is running.

-- Assembler – For every platform (Hardware + OS) we will have a assembler.
+- Assembler: For every platform (Hardware + OS) we will have an assembler.
 They are not universal since for each platform we have one.
-The output of assembler is called object file.
+The output of the assembler is called an object file.
 Its translates assembly language to machine code.

-- Interpreter – An interpreter converts high level language into low level machine language, just like a compiler.
+- Interpreter: An interpreter converts high-level language into low-level machine language, just like a compiler.
 But they are different in the way they read the input.
-The Compiler in one go reads the inputs, does the processing and executes the source code whereas the interpreter does the same line by line.
-Compiler scans the entire program and translates it as a whole into machine code whereas an interpreter translates the program one statement at a time.
+The Compiler in one go reads the inputs, does the processing, and executes the source code whereas the interpreter does the same line by line.
+A compiler scans the entire program and translates it as a whole into machine code whereas an interpreter translates the program one statement at a time.
 Interpreted programs are usually slower with respect to compiled ones.

-- Relocatable Machine Code – It can be loaded at any point and can be run.
-The address within the program will be in such a way that it will cooperate for the program movement.
+- Relocatable Machine Code: It can be loaded at any point and can be run.
+The address within the program will be in such a way that it will cooperate with the program movement.

-Analysis Phase – An intermediate representation is created from the give source code :
+Analysis Phase: An intermediate representation is created from the given source code :

 - Lexical Analyzer

 - Syntax Analyzer